 All Victorian government departments and public authorities must act compatibly with the Charter and take human rights into account when making decisions and providing advice or services.
 Government schools, school councils and Department corporate staff are all public authorities under the Charter.

 The Charter of Human Rights Training Module has been designed to assist all Department staff in understanding their responsibilities and their rights under the Charter.
-The Module takes approximately 20 - 30 minutes to complete including the short quiz which must be completed with the Module.
-As part of our commitment to the Charter of Human Rights and Responsibilities all Department staff are expected to complete the Training Module.
+All staff are encouraged to complete this training module as part of the Department's commitment to the Charter.
+The link to this training module is below.

-If you are interested in training in the use of this Implementation Guide please contact the Legal Division on ph: 9637 3146 or email email@example.com.
+If you are interested in training on the Human Rights and Responsibilities Charter, please contact the Legal Division on 9637 3146 or by email at email@example.com.